 In the beginning, WeChat was an app for communication, but it has developed a lot of features, waiting to be explored.
 We have to notice here that WeChat has now over 1.2 billion monthly active users.
 Thanks to its surprising capacities and its important user database, WeChat has gotten an incredible amount of attention from luxury groups.

-The famous WeChat mini-programs are additional devices to the classic WeChat social network.
-Yet in just a few years, these programs have won over Chinese users, who are over 300 million using them in 2021.
-These programs do not require any special installation and combine both traditional social tools and shopping functionalities.
+The famous WeChat mini-programs are additional mini-apps to the classic WeChat social network.
+Yet in just a few years, these programs have won over Chinese users, with an impressive growth rate year on year.
+These programs do not require any special installation and combine both traditional social tools and shopping functionalities, that cater especially to the liking of Millennials and Gen Z.

-Most of these programs are often games, services, or information, for example.
-These mini-programs are highly appreciated, especially by luxury companies, because they help to strengthen the loyalty of their customers and to increase their notoriety even more.
+For example, most of these programs are stores, games, services, or information.
+These mini-programs are highly appreciated, especially by luxury companies, because they help strengthen their customers’ loyalty and increase their notoriety even more.

-- Through WeChat, the well-known French Longchamp offered the possibility to customize its flagship bag.
-Customers could choose the size, the color, and the style to make their personalized model.
+- Through WeChat, the well-known French Longchamp offered the possibility to customize one of its flagship leather goods.
+Customers could choose the size, color, and style to make their personalized model.

 - For the Chinese Valentine’s Day, Dior has posted on its official WeChat account, “Lady Dior small, the Chinese Valentine’s Day limited version, will be sale in the online shop”.
 It was only sold on WeChat, for a limited time and a limited number.
 This action became the best innovation in the luxury landscape.